LisaHJung/Part-4-Running-Aggregations-with-Elasticsearch-and-Kibana/README.md

 [Elastic America Virtual Chapter](https://community.elastic.co/amer-virtual/): Want to attend live workshops?
 Join the Elastic Americal Virtual Chapter to get the deets!

 ## Set up data within Elasticsearch
-Often times, the dataset will not be optimal for performing aggregations in its original state.
+Often times, the dataset will not be optimal for runningn requests in its original state.

 For example, the data type of a field has may not be recognized by Elasticsearch or the dataset may contain a value in a field that do not belong in that field and etc.

 Those are exact problems that I ran into while working with this dataset.
 The following are the requests that I sent to yield the results shared during the workshop.

-Copy and paste these requests into Dev Tools in Kibana and run these queries in order specified below.
+Copy and paste these requests into the Kibana console(Dev Tools) and run these requests in the order shown below.

 **STEP 1: Create a new index(ecommerce_data) with the following mapping.**
 ```